parallelworks/weather-forecast-demo/README.md

 1. containers - how to build and use the Docker and Singularity containers used in this demo.
 2. workflow - workflow orchestration files/docs for running the demo via PW
-3. vis - visualization tools to postprocess demo output
+3. vis - visualization tools to postprocess demo output (in addition to default built-in postproc plotting)

 An alternative to using containers is to directly install the UFS-SRW and dependencies onto a worker image.
 This is